typestack/class-validator/README.md

-validator.isPort(str); // Check if the string is a valid port number. validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(strict, str); // Checks if the string is a valid ISO 8601 date.
+validator.isPort(str); // Check if the string is a valid port number. validator.isISBN(str, version); // Checks if the string is an ISBN (version 10 or 13). validator.isISIN(str); // Checks if the string is an ISIN (stock/security identifier). validator.isISO8601(str, options); // Checks if the string is a valid ISO 8601 date.
 Use the option strict = true for additional checks for a valid date, e.g. invalidates dates like 2019-02-29. validator.isJSON(str); // Checks if the string is valid JSON (note: uses JSON.parse). validator.isJWT(str) // Checks if the string is valid JWT. validator.isObject(object); // Checks if the object is valid Object (null, functions, arrays will return false)